 In each year the Directors shall cause to be prepared an annual report and audited annual accounts for the Company which shall be filed with the Central Bank within four months of the financial year end to which it relates.
-In addition, the Company shall prepare and file with the Central Bank within two months of the end of the relevant period a half yearly report which shall include unaudited half yearly accounts for the Company.
+In addition, the Company shall prepare and file with the Central Bank within two months of the end of the relevant period a half-yearly report which shall include unaudited half-yearly accounts for the Company.
 All reports and accounts shall be made available to Shareholders as soon as possible after filing.

-Annual accounts shall be made up to 31 March in each year.
-Unaudited half-yearly report of the Company shall be made up to 30 September of each year.
-Audited annual reports and unaudited half-yearly reports incorporating financial statements and other reports shall be sent via electronic communication subject to Shareholder consent or posted to each Shareholder at his registered address free of charge and will be made available for inspection at the registered office of the Company.
+Annual accounts shall be made up to 30 September in each year.
+The unaudited half-yearly report of the Company shall be made up to 31 March of each year.
+The audited annual accounts and unaudited half-yearly reports incorporating financial statements and other reports shall be sent via electronic communication subject to Shareholder consent or posted to each Shareholder at his registered address free of charge and will be made available for inspection at the registered office of the Company.

-Termination of Funds
+Termination of the Funds